Most of the library's electronic resources are accessible from off-campus. Here are some tips to remember:

 A guide to assist you in determining useful recources for the study of American literature.
 Use it to supplement Harner (below).

 Harner, James L. Literary Research Guide: An Annotated Listing of Reference Sources in English Literary Studies.
-5th edn.
+6th ed.
+(Online).

 THE source for descriptions of hundreds of reference sources in general, English, and American literary studies.

-If you would like to meet me without making an appointment you can find me at the University Library's Reference Desk on these dates and times (updates as they occur!):
+If you would like to meet with me in-person you can find me at the University Library's Research & Information Desk (first floor, across from the elevators) on these dates and times (updates as they occur):